Edwin Poots: DUP leadership

 On 29 April 2021, Poots announced his candidacy in the party leadership election in May to succeed Arlene Foster as DUP leader, the day after Foster declared she would be resigning.

 Poots was announced as leader of the DUP on 14 May 2021, beating Sir Jeffrey Donaldson by 19 votes to 17.
 He was ratified as the party's leader on 28 May.
 Some DUP members spoke of their "disgust" at the way in which Foster had been ousted.
 There were claims that Poots' supporters engaged in bullying and intimidation during the leadership election, and some party members walked out before his speech.
 Poots admitted party members are "bruised" but denied claims of intimidation.
 Several party members resigned, including councillors.

 The First Minister had always been the leader of the largest party, but Poots said he did not want to be First Minister if he became DUP leader.
 On 8 June, Poots unveiled his ministerial team, which included Paul Givan as First Minister.

 On 17 June 2021, a letter from the DUP party chairman and other senior party members asked Poots to delay Givan's nomination as First Minister to oppose the British government's decision to introduce Irish language legislation in the Westminster Parliament.
 However, Poots nominated Givan as First Minister and Sinn Féin re-nominated Michelle O'Neill as deputy First Minister, restoring the Northern Ireland Executive.
 Prior to this nomination DUP MLAs had voted 24 to four against the decision to nominate Givan for the role.

-Within hours of Givan being sworn in as First Minister, DUP officials convened a party meeting to oust Poots as the leader of the party after less than three weeks into the job.
-Poots resigned shortly after, announcing that he had requested a new leadership contest but that he would stay in post until a successor was elected.
+Within hours of Givan being sworn in as First Minister, DUP officials convened a party meeting to oust Poots as the leader of the party.
+Poots was forced to resign only 21 days into his tenure as DUP leader, announcing that he had requested a new leadership contest but that he would stay in post until a successor was elected.
 Sir Jeffrey Donaldson succeeded Poots in the role on 30 June 2021.